 The most important thing is to make sure there’s no candle wax in them at all and to only use ones that haven’t been painted and don’t have any glitter, glue, or other decorations on them.
 If you’ve done all of this then you need to make sure the pumpkin isn’t starting to rot, if the flesh (or rind for that matter) is starting to look and feel soft or saggy or if there’s any mold at all, discard it.

-It’s also worth pointing out that it doesn’t take long at all for microbes to descend to the flesh of a carved pumpkin which is why I would personally throw it away if it was carved more than a couple of days ago, regardless of whether it was a house decoration or left outside.
+It’s also worth pointing out that it doesn’t take long at all for microbes to descend on the flesh of a carved pumpkin which is why I would personally throw it away if it was carved more than a couple of days ago, regardless of whether it was a house decoration or left outside.

 Feeding your horse pumpkin for the first time